 Along with tantrums, come other aggressive behaviors like biting, scratching, or hitting.
 They are all ways for toddlers to get attention or express their strong emotions like anger, fear, and frustration.
 Lacking the language skills needed to deal with them, they resort to those behaviors as a way of saying “Pay attention to me!” or “I don’t like that!”.

 Tips for dealing with tantrums

 Here are a few things you can do to manage your child’s frustration.
 But remember, the situation will determine which advice below is the best one for that moment!

 - Keep your cool – The tantrum will escalate if your frustration sets in.
 Take deep breaths and think clearly.

 - Set the example – Have enough self-control for both of you, your child relies on your example.
 Using force and physical punishment doesn’t help.

 - Be comprehensive – Try to understand where your child is coming from.
 Tantrums should be dealt with differently depending on the cause.

-- Keep it simple – Avoid lengthy explanations for now and keep it simple and easy with a firm “no biting” or “hitting hurts!”
+- Keep it simple – Avoid lengthy explanations for now and keep it simple and easy with a firm “no biting” or “hitting hurts!”.

-There are a lot of great books that deal with the feelings of anger and frustration.
+There are a lot of great books that deal with feelings of anger and frustration.
 Here are two I highly recommend!

-Hands are not for hitting by Martine Agassi and Teeth are not for biting by Elizabeth Verdick are part of a behavior series books that give reasons why children might want to hit or bite, but ultimately suggest positive things that they could do instead.
+Hands are not for hitting by Martine Agassi and Teeth are not for biting by Elizabeth Verdick are part of a behavior series of books that give reasons why children might want to hit or bite, but ultimately suggest positive things that they could do instead.
 These colorful books also include helpful tips for parents!